mikeharbidge/CMPUT-291-Project-1/README.md

 # CMPUT-291-Project-1
 #This project should consist of multiple files, along the lines of:
+#Main - Shell that runs the entire program
 #Login - handles user login function
 #CMDLine - handles command line that calls other functions
 #ListProducts - like in spec